How to Consolidate Debt: Complete Step-by-Step Guide for 2026

 Paying Off Your Existing Debts

+Monitor your credit report over the following 60-90 days to verify creditors report accounts as "paid in full."
 After paying off credit cards, resist the temptation to close accounts immediately.
-Keeping cards open with zero balances improves your credit utilization ratio, which benefits your credit score.
-However, if you struggle with spending discipline, closing accounts prevents future temptation.
+Keeping cards open with zero balances improves your credit utilization ratio.

 Step 4: Choosing the Right Method for Your Situation

-Selecting the optimal consolidation strategy requires matching the method to your specific financial circumstances, credit profile, and debt characteristics.
+Selecting the optimal strategy requires matching the method to your specific credit profile, income, and debt characteristics.
+The best debt consolidation companies for 2026 vary based on which approach fits your situation.

 When to Use Personal Loans